astrochili/vscode-defold/README.md

 ![intellisense](https://user-images.githubusercontent.com/4752473/113480000-ca02fd00-949a-11eb-9194-f4e546faef93.gif)

-There are two ways to provide Defold API headers.
-Both methods are possible, but the one where the headers are up to date according to the latest Defold version is always preferable.
+There are **3 sources** of Defold API lua headers.
+All the sources are possible, but they are all updated manually, so choose the one with the newer version of Defold API.

-#### Provided with IntelliJ-Defold-Api
+#### Provided by d954mas

 Lua headers with Defold API are generated with [IntelliJ-Defold-Api](https://github.com/d954mas/IntelliJ-Defold-Api) by [d954mas](https://github.com/d954mas).
-You can update them by downloading `defold_api.zip` from the [releases](https://github.com/d954mas/IntelliJ-Defold-Api/releases) page and unarchive it to the `.defold_api` folder in your workspace.
+You can update it by downloading `defold_api.zip` from the [releases](https://github.com/d954mas/IntelliJ-Defold-Api/releases) page and unarchive it to the `.defold_api` folder in your workspace.
+This one is used in this repository.

+#### Provided by mikatuo

+Lua headers with Defold API are generated with [defold-lua-annotations]([https://github.com/d954mas/IntelliJ-Defold-Api](https://github.com/mikatuo/defold-lua-annotations/)) by [mikatuo](https://github.com/mikatuo).
+You can update them by downloading `defold_lua-x.zip` from the [releases](https://github.com/mikatuo/defold-lua-annotations/releases/) page and unarchive it to the `.defold_api` folder in your workspace.

-#### Provided with sunmeko.lua
+#### Provided by sunmeko

 The alternative way is using Defold API headers included in [sunmeko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) by adding the library path `${3rd}/Defold/library` to the [settings.json](.vscode/settings.json):